8i8/conf/README.md

 ### conf

-Package conf helps you to organise and maintain package sub-commands, their options and their flags.
+Package conf helps you to organise and maintain package commands, their options and their flags.

 COMMANDS sub-commands can be created by using the conf.Command function which returns a token set to designate the command as a target when